 01Create a Budget

-At first, you may think that a budget is only going to add to your financial stress, but it is the best tool you have to get control of your finances and stop worrying about money.
-A budget allows you to decide when and how you are going to spend your money.
-It is really a spending plan that makes sure you cover your immediate expenses, while still working towards your retirement and savings goals.
-It can help you find extra money to put towards debt.
+You may feel overwhelmed and think that a budget is only going to add to your financial stress, but it is the best tool you have to get control of your finances and stop worrying about money.
+A budget allows you to decide when and how you are going to spend your hard-earned dollars.
+This spending plan makes sure you cover your immediate expenses, while still working towards your retirement and savings goals.
+It can also help you find extra money to put towards debt.

-The first few months of planning a budget are the most difficult, but once you understand what to do you can often reduce the amount of time you spend on it, and you can really reduce the amount of time you spend worrying about money.
-Your budget will give you the control that you need over your finances.
-It is the best tool to help you change your financial situation.
-Start with just one month's of expenses and then go from there cutting back in different areas each month until you find the perfect balance.
+The first few months of planning and sticking to a budget are the most challenging, but once you understand what to do you can often reduce the amount of time you spend on it, and in turn, reduce the amount of time you spend worrying about money.
+Your budget will give you the feeling of control that you need to have over your finances.
+Start with just one months' worth of expenses and then go from there, tracking spending and cutting back in different areas each month until you find the perfect balance.

 02Get an Emergency Fund

-An emergency fund is a money you have set aside to cover unexpected expenses and financial emergencies.
+An emergency fund is an amount of money you have set aside to cover unexpected expenses and financial emergencies.
 Although a car repair can be expensive and stressful, if you know you can tap into your emergency fund to cover it, a lot of the stress will go away.
 It is also easier to use the money in your budget the way you planned if you know you have the extra money in the bank ready to cover the unexpected emergencies that may crop up.
-You should have at least $1,000 in the bank until you are out of debt and after that, you should work up to about six months of your expenses.
+You should have at least $1,000 in the bank until you are out of debt and after that, work up to an amount that covers about six months' worth of your expenses.